jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

    b. **Use your own computer's terminal:**

-      1. Download and install the `gcloud` command line tool at its `downloads page <https://cloud.google.com/sdk/downloads>`_.
+      1. Download and install the `gcloud` command line tool at its `install page <https://cloud.google.com/sdk/install>`_.
 It will help you create and communicate with a Kubernetes cluster.

       2. Install ``kubectl`` (reads *kube control*), it is a tool for controlling